univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## Search Parameters Configuration

-The search parameters config (`search_params_config.plist`) determines the search parameters to be used in searching for a computer in JAMF.
-The Blade-Runner GUI will dynamically update according to these search parameters by only showing buttons that correspond to the enabled search parameters.
+The search parameters config (`search_params_config.plist`) determines the search parameters to be used in searching for a computer record in JAMF Pro.
+The *Blade Runner* GUI will dynamically update according to these search parameters by only showing buttons that correspond to the enabled search parameters.

 The available search parameters are `barcode 1`, `barcode 2`, `asset tag`, and `serial number`.

-### Example
+### Example Config

-* Config that updates Blade-Runner GUI to show `barcode 1`, `asset_tag`, and `serial number` buttons and allows the user to search JAMF for a computer using those search parameters:
+* Config that updates *Blade Runner* GUI to show `barcode 1`, `asset_tag`, and `serial number` buttons and allows the user to search JAMF for a computer using those search parameters:
 ```